You are here

 • representatives of partner organizations

-• representatives from key community-based organizations that serve your target audience(s), including parents of young adults in 4-H programs
+• representatives from key community-based organizations serving your target audience(s), including parents of young adults in 4-H programs

 • representatives from your community’s cultural, racial, and ethnic minorities

-Other criteria for membership may include a diversity of opinions and experience and a balance of cultural, racial, age, and gender representation.
+Additional criteria for membership may include diversity of opinions and experience, as well as a balance of cultural, racial, age, and gender representation.

 The Recruitment Process

 Now that you have a list of potential candidates, you’ll need to approach each one with a request to become an active member of your advisory committee.
-In some cases, an email or phone call will suffice, especially if you know the person well and he/she already has a strong knowledge about Extension and your programming efforts.
+In some cases, an email or phone call will suffice, especially if you know the person well and they already have a strong understanding of Extension and your programming efforts.

-However, it may take several attempts at making contact and networking with other individuals to “sell” them on the idea of joining your committee.
-In these situations, it’s best to understand what these people value and what motivates them.
+However, it may take several attempts at making contact and networking to “sell” them on the idea of joining your committee.
+In these situations, it’s best to understand what these individuals value and what motivates them.

-For example, someone interested in children’s issues may want to hear how the advisory committee will make decisions regarding educational programming for disadvantaged young people in the community.
-Another person might be a well-known community leader and would relish the idea of enhancing that role by being an “ambassador” for Extension with his or her constituents.
+For example, someone interested in children’s issues may want to know how the advisory committee will make decisions about educational programming for disadvantaged young people in the community.
+Another person might be a well-known community leader who would relish the opportunity to enhance their role by being an “ambassador” for Extension with their constituents.

-Recognize that, as you speak to potential advisory committee members, you may have to first raise their awareness and understanding of Extension and your role before they will even consider your request.
-If possible, have an elevator pitch ready when you first deliver your request.
-An elevator pitch is a short, persuasive, 1-minute summary of who you are, what Extension does, and why this person would be a good fit.
+Recognize that as you speak to potential advisory committee members, you may first need to raise their awareness and understanding of Extension and your role before they will consider your request.
+If possible, prepare an elevator pitch—a short, persuasive, one-minute summary of who you are, what Extension does, and why this person would be a good fit.

 Also, be prepared to knowledgeably answer any of the following questions a potential member may ask: